-The mainboard's Enhanced IDE controller supports four devices in two channels, Primary IDE and Secondary IDE.
+The mainboard's Enhanced IDE controller supports four devices in two channels, IDE1 and IDE2.
+These are called the Primary and Secondary IDE channels.

 Each channel supports two devices, the first device is called the Master device and the second the Slave device.
 You must configure any IDE device you install to operate as one or the other.
 To find out how to configure the device you plan to install you should refer to the manual that comes with the device.
 You may need to set jumpers or switches to configure it.